robertkrautz/NanoDam_analysis/README.md

 #### [3.] 'damMer_peaks.py'

 In the third part of the workflow - 'damMer_peaks.py' - the presence of all '\*.broadPeak'-files in the chosen subdirectories is ensured before copying them in separate '\*\_DamOnly\_peaks' and '\*\_peaks'-folders.
 Peaks will be thresholded according to their __*false discovery rate*__, sorted and merged.
-At last, reproducible peaks are identified based on their appearance in $\geq$ 50% across all initial '\*.broadPeak'-files based on all individual, pairwise comparisons.
+At last, reproducible peaks are identified based on their appearance in ≥50% across all initial '\*.broadPeak'-files based on all individual, pairwise comparisons.

 The list of directories used in 'damMer_tracks.py' ('--repos') either in consecutive order or as a shell array need to be specified together with a prefix for the output folder ('--out') when invoking 'damMer_peaks.py'.